Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-campaigning.md

 Adapt tactical methods when their costs no longer support the strategic aim.

 **Outcome**
-Battlefield performance serves long term campaign success.
+Battlefield performance serves long-term campaign success.

 Chapter: The Campaign - Tactics